-The term "advanced reactor" is defined in the Nuclear Energy Innovation and Modernization Act (NEIMA), which became law in 2019, as a reactor with significant improvements compared to existing commercial reactors (e.g., additional inherent safety features; significantly lower levelized cost of electricity; lower waste yields; greater fuel utilization; enhanced reliability; increased proliferation resistance; increased thermal efficiency; or ability to integrate into electric and nonelectric applications).
+The term "advanced reactor" is defined in the Nuclear Energy Innovation and Modernization Act (NEIMA), which became law in 2019, as a reactor with significant improvements compared to existing commercial reactors (e.g., "additional inherent safety features; significantly lower levelized cost of electricity; lower waste yields; greater fuel utilization; enhanced reliability; increased proliferation resistance; increased thermal efficiency; or ability to integrate into electric and nonelectric applications").
 The definition lists advantages, but does not convey much specific information about new designs.
-In general, it is more useful to categorize advanced reactors according to their neutron spectrum, (how quickly neutrons, the sub-atomic particles that are emitted when an atom is split and are used to sustain a chain reaction, fly around inside the reactors), what kind of atoms they split, the physical form of the fuel they use, the choice of moderator (the material that regulates, or slows, the speed of the neutrons to increase the probability of inducing fission), and the coolant (which carries away the heat energy so it can do useful work).
+There are also other ways to define advanced reactors and categorize them according to their neutron spectrum, (how quickly neutrons, the sub-atomic particles that are emitted when an atom is split and are used to sustain a chain reaction, fly around inside the reactors), what kind of atoms they split, the physical form of the fuel they use, the choice of moderator (the material that regulates, or slows, the speed of the neutrons to increase the probability of inducing fission), and the coolant (which carries away the heat energy so it can do useful work).